isabella232/dynamic-media-classic.en-1/help/creating-template.md

 1. In the text box, select the text you want to format.
 You can select all the text, portions of the text, as well as individual characters.
 1. Specify any of these formatting options, and then click Apply.

    **Font** Choose a font on the Font menu.
-If a font you want does not appear on the menu, you can upload it into the Scene7 Publishing System.
+If a font you want does not appear on the menu, you can upload it into the Dynamic Media Classic.
 See Fonts.

    **Font Size** Choose a font size from the menu, type a specific size in the box, or click the up or down arrows to increase or decrease the size by two points.